NSO-developer/nso-gitbook/administration/installation-and-deployment/system-install.md

 * The Log Directory is created in `/var/log/ncs`, where the log files are populated.
 * System-wide environment variables are created in `/etc/profile.d/ncs.sh`.
 * The installer creates a `systemd` system service script in `/etc/systemd/system/ncs.service` and enables the NSO service to start at boot, but the service is _not_ started immediately.
 See the steps below for starting NSO after installation and before rebooting.
 * To allow package reload and to set other variables when starting NSO, an environment file called `/etc/ncs/ncs.systemd.conf` is created.
-This file is owned by the user that starts NSO.
+This file is owned by the user that starts NSO and is intended for user-controlled settings such as `NCS_RELOAD_PACKAGES` and `NCS_EXTRA_ARGS`.
+Process-supervision settings are managed by the generated service and should not be copied to this file.

+The generated systemd service starts NSO in foreground mode, allowing systemd to track the actual `ncs.smp` process directly.
+The service waits until NSO is fully started and ready before completing the start operation, and does not impose a fixed startup timeout.
+It restarts NSO after an unexpected process failure, with a short delay between attempts, but does not restart NSO after a clean stop.

 For the `--system-install` option, you can also choose a user-defined (non-default) Installation Directory, Configuration Directory, Running Directory, and Log Directory with `--install-dir`, `--config-dir`, `--run-dir` and `--log-dir` parameters, and specify that NSO should run as a different user than root with the `--run-as-user` parameter.